Cupochino/VAPT_Tools/Web/Burp.md

 Paste the challenge request

-	Copy the activation response into a text file > Transfer file to offline device
+	Copy the activation response into a text file !!!Only click once!!! > Transfer file to offline device

 <h2><b>Offline Device</b></h2>